-- Adaptation of these molecular devices to different biological questions and scales, from cells to organisms.
+- Adaptation of the tools to different biological questions and scales, from cells to organisms.

 You have: A PhD or equivalent qualification in synthetic biology or molecular/cell biology.
-Experience with genome manipulation techniques (e.g. Cas9, Cas1-2).
-You are excited about designing and developing novel techniques.
-You enjoy interdisciplinary research, and you are capable of building and maintaining collaborations with team members working on different disciplines.
+Candidates should have deep laboratory experience in CRISPR genome editing techniques (e.g. Cas9, Cas1-2) in eukaryotic cells (Yeast, cell culture, stem cells, or in vivo vertebrate models).
+You are skilled in complex genetic design and multiplex cloning.
+You excel in independent problem solving, and you are excited about designing and developing novel techniques.
+You enjoy interdisciplinary research, and you are capable of building collaborations with team members working on different disciplines.
 Excellent communication skills in English.

 The Heidelberg University is committed to increase the percentage of female scientists and encourages female applicants to apply.
 Among candidates of equal aptitude and qualifications, a person with disabilities will be given preference.

-If you are interested in doing a Postdoc in the lab, please contact Sergio directly to discuss your project ideas and opportunities.
+Are you interested in doing a Postdoc in the lab?
+Please contact Sergio directly to discuss your project ideas and opportunities.
 Please provide a CV and a letter of recommendation (or the contact information of a referee).

 PhD and M.Sc. positions